robotsorcerer/robotsorcerer.github.io/about.md

 ### Intro

-> _It is assumed that the reader speaks the basic kinematics language of rational continuum mechanics._
+> _It is assumed that the reader speaks basic kinematics of rational continuum mechanics._

 Welcome to my web presence: the material, the referential, the spatial, and the relative<sup>Truesdell, '77</sup>!
 So you do not confuse my material and referential descriptions, at least _locally_, please read on!